Thinking of submitting to New England Review?

 What we’re looking for.

-We welcome fiction, poetry, nonfiction, drama, translation, creative writing for the web site (NER Digital), and cover art—work that has not been published previously, whether in print or on the web.
+We welcome fiction, poetry, nonfiction, drama, translation, creative writing for the web site (NER Digital), cover art, and art for our website—work that has not been published previously, whether in print or on the web.
 Please send only one submission at a time per genre; additional manuscripts will be returned unread.

 What you get.

-Payment for published work is $10 per page ($20 in 2014, thanks to a grant from the NEA), $100 for cover art, two copies of the issue in which the work appears, and a one-year subscription.
+Payment for published work is $20 per page (with thanks to a grant from the NEA), $100 for cover art, two copies of the issue in which the work appears, and a one-year subscription.

-For online publication in NER Digital, payment is a one-year subscription (or renewal) to the print magazine.
+For online publication in NER Digital, payment is $50 and a one-year subscription to the print magazine.

 Your cover letter should provide contact information and state the genre and title of the submission, as well as any salient information about you—e.g., previous publications, never before published—or about your piece.